Harry White (musicologist)

 Harry White (born 4 July 1958) is an Irish musicologist and university professor.
-With specialisations in Irish musical and cultural history, the music of the Austrian baroque composer Johann Joseph Fux, and the development of Anglo-American musicology since 1945, he is one of the most widely published and influential academics in his areas of research.
-White is also a poet, with two published collections of poetry (2012, 2018).
+With specialisations in Irish musical and cultural history, the music of the Austrian baroque composer, Johann Joseph Fux, and the development of Anglo-American musicology since 1945, he is one of the most widely published and influential academics in his areas of research.
+White is also a poet, with three published collections of poetry (2012, 2018, 2024).

 Education

-Harry White was born in Dublin to Frank White (1926–2013) and Sheila, née Danaher (1928–1988), the joint eldest (with twin brother, John) of six children.
+Harry White was born in Dublin, to Frank White (1926–2013) and Sheila, née Danaher (1928–1988), the joint eldest (with twin brother, John) of six children.
 He received his early musical training at the Municipal School of Music, Dublin and at the Royal Irish Academy of Music (RIAM), where he studied cello with Aisling Drury Byrne.
 He was a member of the Schola Cantorum at St Finian's College, Mullingar from 1971 to 1976.
 He took bachelor's degrees in Music and English at University College Dublin (UCD) in 1981 and wrote a master's thesis on the plays of Harold Pinter.
 He completed an MA in musicology at the University of Toronto (1984), where he was elected a Junior Fellow of Massey College in 1983.
 Returning to Dublin, he completed his PhD at Trinity College Dublin in 1986 with a thesis on the oratorios of Johann Joseph Fux, written under the supervision of Hormoz Farhat.